chyo31/Discord-bot-autocode/README.md

 # my prefix : +

 # List of commands? :
+# +msg (channel id) (message)
-+msg (your message) will always mention the @member role tag and 3 will delete your original message, make sure you have the admin role.
+and 3 second delete your original message, make sure you have the admin role.
+# +status (play/listen/watch/stream)
-+status (play/listen/watch/stream) make sure you have an admin role before using this command +help (do rewrite on help menu)
+make sure you have an admin role before using this command +help (do rewrite on help menu)

 # Features: